xtremestuff/protune-transforms/README.md

 IDT for ACES using Protune (FLAT) Gamma with Native Color Space - with CAT02 Chromatic Adaptation for use in DaVinci Resolve

 #### GoPro_Protune_Native_Bradford-CA_ACES.dctl
-IDT for ACES using Protune (FLAT) Gamma with Native Color Space - with Bradford Chromatic Adaptation
+IDT for ACES using Protune (FLAT) Gamma with Native Color Space - with Bradford Chromatic Adaptation (For test purposes only)

 #### GoPro_Protune_Rec709_ACES.dctl
 IDT for ACES using Protune (FLAT) Gamma with Rec.709 (non-Native) Color Space - with CAT02 Chromatic Adaptation for use in DaVinci Resolve

 #### GoPro_Protune_Rec709_Bradford-CA_ACES.dctl
-IDT for ACES using Protune (FLAT) Gamma with Rec.709 (non-Native) Color Space - with Bradford Chromatic Adaptation
+IDT for ACES using Protune (FLAT) Gamma with Rec.709 (non-Native) Color Space - with Bradford Chromatic Adaptation (For test purposes only)

 ## DaVinci YRGB Transforms